landoscar/landoscar/README.md

 i do appreciate every crown i get by the way!! im just too socially anxious 2 int with others .

+dni if ex friends / apart of my past . i dont want to int with you, nor do i want to ever talk to you again .

 im a optimus selfshipper , Dni MegaOp + Bumblebee x Optimus shippers.
 Do not interact.
 Seriously.